G-U-T-S/Craptorio-2/README.md

 1. **Get the Repository zip:**

-   Just dowload the zip file of the repository.
+   dowload the zip file of the repository.

 3. **extract to your folder:**